-international arbitration proceedings.
-Under section 5B(1) of the CLA, third party funding is only permissible in statutorily prescribed dispute resolution proceedings.
-Regulation 3 of the TPFR provides that third parties are only permitted to fund international arbitration proceedings and related court and mediation proceedings arising out of or connected with international arbitration proceedings, as well as certain Singapore International Commercial Court proceedings and appeals as long as they remain within the SICC.
 Regulation 3 of the TPFR does not allow third parties to fund court litigation proceedings.
-However, in insolvency situations, our courts have interpreted the former section 272(2)(c) of the Companies Act 1967 (now reenacted as section 144(2)(b) of the IRDA) to permit the sale by a liquidator of causes of action of an insolvent company to a third party funder or for funding agreements to be made with such funders to advance claims in court or other dispute resolution processes, on behalf of the insolvency estate of a company.
+However, in insolvency situations, the courts have interpreted the former section 272(2)(c) of the Companies Act 1967 (now re-enacted as section 144(2)(b) of the IRDA) to permit the sale by a liquidator of an insolvent company's causes of action to a third party funder or for funding agreements to be made with such funders to advance claims in court or other dispute resolution processes, on behalf of the insolvency estate of a company.